The WalkAide: A discreet, easy alternative to braces for people with multiple sclerosis, stroke or spinal cord injury

 WalkAide was developed in the '90s by a team of researchers at the University of Alberta in Alberta, Canada.
 Custom Orthotic Design Group Ltd., your trained and accredited providers of WalkAide, is a proudly Canadian-owned and operated company.

-Call or email Custom Orthotic Design Group to set up an appointment for a free assessment of WalkAide.
+Complete the form at the bottom right of this page, call or email Custom Orthotic Design Group to set up an appointment in our Mississauga or Guelph locations for a free assessment of WalkAide.